Invariant monotone coupling need not exist: Introduction

-\bsection{Introduction}{s.bevezetes} There are several models when one is selecting a random subset of vertices or edges of a given graph $G=G(V,E)$ according to some distribution.
+There are several models when one is selecting a random subset of vertices or edges of a given graph $G=G(V,E)$ according to some distribution.
 Formally these are $2^V$-valued random objects where $V $ is the vertex set of $G$ (which can be replaced by $E$, the set of edges).
-We can look at this as a $0,1$ labeling of the vertices; then it is natural to allow more general label sets ${\Lambda}$ replacing $\{0,1\}=2$.
+We can look at this as a $\{0,1\}$-labeling of the vertices; then it is natural to allow more general label sets ${\Lambda}$ replacing $\{0,1\}=2$.

-We are interested in particular in Cayley graphs, and in that case most naturally occurring examples have an extra common feature: {invariance}.
+We are interested in particular in Cayley graphs, and in this case, most naturally occurring examples have an extra common feature: {invariance}.
 This means that their distribution is invariant under the group multiplication of the base graph.
-More formally, if $G$ is a right Cayley graph of the group $\Gamma$, then the random object ${\cal R}$ is {\bf invariant} if for for any finite $\{v_1, \dots, v_n\}$ and $\gamma\in \Gamma$, the distribution of $({\cal R}(\gamma v_1),\dots, {\cal R}(\gamma v_n))$ does not depend on $\gamma$.
-This motivates an investigation of invariant random subgraphs in general.
-This was done, for example, in {[2]}.
+More precisely, if $G$ is a right Cayley graph of the group $\Gamma$, then the random object $\mathcal{ R}$ is \textit{invariant} if for for any finite $\{v_1, \ldots, v_n\}\subset V$ and $\gamma\in\Gamma$, the distribution of $(\mathcal{ R}(\gamma v_1),\ldots, \mathcal{ R}(\gamma v_n))$ does not depend on $\gamma$.
+Note that in this case $V=\Gamma$, so it may seem confusing to use different notation.
+The reason is that many concepts we define naturally generalize to the case of a graph with a transitive group of automorphisms acting on the vertices, and in general these are distinct notions.
+The abundance of invariant processes on Cayley graphs motivates an investigation of them in general.
+This was done, for example, in {\cite{2}}.

 In this context, our result is a counterexample.
 To explain it, we first need to recall the notion of {coupling}.